Generalised Anxiety and Panic Disorder: A Help Guide

 When seeing a healthcare professional you are likely to be offered an initial assessment.
 You will be some questions to identify the issues, causes and problems with a view to understanding and assisting you to recovery.

 Note: This Guide has been produced by Harley Therapy.
 It is subject to the usual disclaimers, and is copyright.
-You can reproduce it if you attribute to us via this link:.
-Feel free to share this on social media using the 'Share' buttons.
-Many thanks.
+You can reproduce it if you attribute to us via it's web link URL.
+Many thanks!

 - Baillie and Rapee, (2005) A.J.
 Baillie, R.M.
 Rapee.
 Panic attacks as risk markers for mental disorders.
 Soc.
 Psychiatry Psychiatr.
 Epidemiol., 40 (2005), pp. 240–244.